sebastianspicker/cueq/docs/DESIGN.md

 Early notes are still uneven and may be folded into clearer sections later.

 ## Features
-- Shaped react into a usable first pass during bootstrap work.
+- Shaped absence into a usable first pass during exploration work.

+- Earlier scratch notes were compressed into the current guidance.

 ## Caveats
 Some setup details still depend on the current local workflow and may change again.